setrar/DigiCom/Labs/TP1/MATLAB/Q&A/README.md

 disp(['Most likely frequency offset: ', num2str(most_likely_offset), ' Hz']);
 ```

+This code assumes a simplified scenario and uses a cosine signal as an example.
+Replace the `received_signal` with your actual received signal, and replace the PSS detection part (`findpeaks`) with your specific algorithm for PSS detection.
+Adjust parameters as needed based on your system and signal characteristics.

 ## &#x1F431; what is the meaning of the below code?

 ```matlab